-Choosing typography and line height sizes in web design
+Choosing typography and line height sizes in web design.

 Knowing what sizes to choose for your typography can be tricky when first starting out.
 Literally, where do you start?
 We’ve put together a few useful tips to set you on the right path.
 But as with most things creative, this stuff is subjective and there are no official rules.

-Tom Piggott
+Written by Tom Piggott

 Understanding heading tags in web design